BigAl/breakfast-wrap-feed/POCKETCASTS_ENHANCEMENTS.md

   - Better user experience with near-instant episode availability
 - **How it works**:
   - Our feed includes `<atom:link rel="hub">` pointing to Google's WebSub hub
-  - When GitHub Actions updates the feed, the hub can be notified
+  - **GitHub Actions automatically notifies the hub** after each feed update
   - PocketCasts receives instant notification instead of polling every 20 minutes
 - **Hub**: Using Google's public WebSub hub at `https://pubsubhubbub.appspot.com`
+- **Implementation**: GitHub Actions workflow pings the hub after every feed update

 ### 3. **Atom Self-Reference**
 - **What it is**: Feed includes a link to itself